 Mexico has a reputation for being super-cheap, but just how affordable is it these days?
-Is it just as expensive as the United States or closer in cost to nearby Guatemala?
-In this post, I break down how much money you can expect to spend in Mexico, and, most importantly, how to save as much money as possible while you're in the country.
+Is it just as expensive as the United States (US) or closer in cost to nearby Guatemala?
+Let's break down how much money you can expect to spend in Mexico, and, most importantly, how to save as much money as possible while you're in the country.

 Setting a Budget

-How much money you should budget for Mexico travel often totally depends on where you're going.
-A non-urban location will be cheaper for many things—for instance, locally made handicrafts will be far cheaper than in the city if you buy close to the source—which is usually rural.
+How much money you should budget for Mexico travel often depends on where you're going.
+A non-urban location will be cheaper for many things.
+For instance, locally made handicrafts will be far less expensive than in the city if you buy close to the source—which is usually rural.

-Resort areas can be just as expensive as any US city, though lesser known beach areas like Tulum are cheaper than famous spots like Acapulco.
-How to do Mexico on a cheap travel budget?
-Let's first look at how to buy food for less than $10 per day in Mexico.
+Resort areas can be just as expensive as any US city, though lesser-known beach areas like Tulum are cheaper than famous spots like Acapulco.

 If you're a budget traveler, you're going to be pleasantly surprised by how low your expenses are.
 Let's say you travel overland using public transport, stay primarily in hostels, eat Mexican street food for three meals a day, and take a tour every couple of weeks or so.
 In this situation, you can expect to average just $25 a day in Mexico.